Tigers vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has collected 38 hits with 11 doubles, a triple, seven home runs and 10 walks.
-He has driven in 18 runs with five stolen bases.
+- Jarred Kelenic has 11 doubles, a triple, eight home runs, 10 walks and 20 RBI (39 total hits).
+He has swiped five bases.

-- Kelenic has picked up a hit in three straight games.
-During his last five outings he is batting .238 with two doubles, a triple and two RBI.
+- Kelenic has picked up a hit in four games in a row.
+During his last five outings he is hitting .238 with a double, a triple, a home run and four RBI.

 Kelenic Recent Games